Introduction

 - Test and Adjust as Needed:

-- After adjustments, open and close the door several times to ensure smooth operation.
+- After making adjustments, open and close the door several times to ensure smooth operation.
 Listen for unusual sounds and check for sticking points.

 Conclusion: Essential Insights for a Successful Screen Door Installation